shri8977/shri8977/README.md

 - 🚀 SSoC'26 Maintainer
 - 🌱 Exploring Software Development
 - 🤝 Active in Open Source
-- 💡 Always learning something new
+- 💡 Passionate about learning and building
 - 🎯 Working towards internships and impactful projects

 ---